Insert-Isidorus/agralan-recruitment-task/README.md

 - `Category` with following fields:
   - `id`
   - `name` - human-readable and shown in the frontend
-  - `ordering` - meant to be set manually by app's admin
+  - `ordering` - a numeric value to determine ordering of category list (as it is seen to the final user).
+For example, if category _Apples_ is meant to be after category _Potatoes_, values in this field could be 2 and 1, respectively.
 - `Offer`, related many-to-one with `Category`, with following fields:
   - `id`
   - `title`